RayCarrot/Rayman3Readvanced/README.md

 ## GbaEngine
 The original game uses [Ubisoft's GbaEngine](https://raymanpc.com/wiki/en/GbaEngine), an engine which was written in C and built from Ubisoft's Game Boy Color engine.
 The engine is object-oriented, which makes it work well for a C# re-creation, and consists of several, mostly independent, modules.

 See the [documentation](gbaengine/documentation.md) for more information on the engine, what code changes this port has made and other technical details.
+You can also check the [discoveries](gbaengine/discoveries.md) to see things such as unused contents, bugs and other oddities found in the game's code.

 ## Enhancements
 This version contains several optional enhancements over the original game.
 The most notable is that the game can be played in high resolution and widescreen.
 This provides a much better experience on modern devices as you're no longer limited to the small screen of the GBA.